 - ⅓ cup unsweetened cocoa powder

 - 1 ½ cups semisweet or bittersweet chocolate chips*, divided

 - 5 tablespoons unsalted butter, cut into pieces

 - 2 large eggs

 - 1 cup granulated sugar

-In a medium bowl, combine flour, baking powder, salt, and espresso powder.
+- Combine flour, baking powder, salt, espresso powder, and cocoa powder.
 Set aside.